eXpire163/eXpire163.github.io/content/projects/aws-amplify.md

 `amplify pull --appId your_id --envName staging`

-Acceppt the secret login page
+Accept the secret login page

 Setup the amplify cli and include react stuff